gnina/scripts/README.md

 ```
 clustering.py --cpickle matrix.pickle --input my_types.types --output my_types_cv_
 ```
-## Generating new counterexamples
+## Adding new counterexamples to types files
-There are 3 scripts here which form a pipeline to generate new counter-examples for a data directory.
+There are 4 scripts here which form a pipeline to generate new counter-examples for a data directory.

-The pipeline is as follows: 1) generate_unique_lig_poses.py; 2) counterexample_generation_jobs.py; 3) generate_counterexample_typeslines.py.
+The pipeline is as follows: 1) generate_unique_lig_poses.py; 2) counterexample_generation_jobs.py; 3) generate_counterexample_typeslines.py; 4) types_extender.py.

 Global Assumptions: 1) The data directory structure is <ROOT>/<POCKET>/<FILES>, 2) Crystal ligand files are named <PDBid>_<ligname><CRYSTAL SUFFIX>,
 	3) Receptors are PDB files, 4) output poses are SDF files.

 ### Step 1) Generating the unique poses for a Pocket
 In order to avoid extra calculations, we need to find the unique poses.
+NOTE - This process needs to be done exactly once when generating new counterexamples.
+After a round of counterexamples are generated, script 3 in the pipeline will generate the updated unique_poses.sdf file.

 WARNING -- this script performs an O(n^2) calcualtion for each unique ligand name in the pocket!!